CodeYourFuture/syllabus-archive/node-db/week-15/workshop.md

 ## Problem Statement

 Currently hotel website is a little empty.
-Although some raw data is available from recording things on a computer, Hotel Managers and Receptionist do not have ways to view them in a useful way.
+Although some raw data is available from recording things on a computer, **Hotel Manager** and **Receptionists** do not have ways to view them in a useful way.

-Similarly customers cannnot get a link to their invoices online to view or pint them, so they are also unhappy.
+Similarly the hotel **Customers** cannnot get a link to their invoices online to view or pint them, so they are also unhappy.

 ## User Journeys